Providing Custom Locations for Font Files

 By default PDF2IMG looks for fonts installed and used by Adobe products, such as Adobe Acrobat, and will use them if they are present.
 However, you can provide your own list of directories to search for font files (up to 16 local or server file folders) using the optional fontlist command line parameter.
 The fontlist option directs the software to look in the directories you provide instead of the default Adobe sites.

-After searching the font locations you may provide, Windows and UNIX versions always search the following locations, relative to the present working directory:
+After searching the font locations you may provide, Windows and UNIX versions always search the font folders provided with the PDF2IMG software package, in the following locations, relative to the present installation directory:

 PDF2IMG searches first in the locations you provide with the fontlist command line option.
 Any locations for fonts that you provide using the fontlist argument will supersede another of the same name that may appear in one of the default locations.